ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 problems: cross-modality image registration, landmark-driven alignment, temporal interpolation across developmental stages, and deep learning–based segmentation.
-As such, they also serve as illustrative case studies for adapting ANTsX tools to other use cases We describe both shared infrastructure and targeted strategies adapted to the specific challenges of each modality.
+As such, they also serve as illustrative case studies for adapting ANTsX tools to other use cases.
+We describe both shared infrastructure and targeted strategies adapted to the specific challenges of each modality.
 This paper highlights usage across distinct BICCN projects such as spatial transcriptomic data from MERFISH, structural data from fMOST, and multimodal developmental data